 - Use an acronym.
 Choose the first or second letter of your favorite quotation. ("itsotfitd" for "It's the size of the fight in the dog")

 - Mix letters and non-letters in your passwords (numbers and punctuation characters on the keyboard).

 - Transform a phrase by using numbers or punctuation ("Idh82go" for "I'd hate to go" or "UR1drful" for "You are wonderful").

 - Avoid choosing a password that spells a word.
 But, if you must, then introduce "silent" characters into the word ("va7ni9lla").

-- Deliberately misspell the word or phrase ("choklutt").
+- Deliberately misspell a word in a phrase ("I lov3 choklutt").

 - Add random capitalization to your passwords.
 Capitalize any but the first letter. ("eIeIoH!" or "o.U.Kid")

-- Don't use your first, middle, or last name in any form.
+- Don't ever use your first, middle, or last name in any form.

 - Don't put non-alphabetic characters at the beginning or end of words.
 Passwords like 7laptop or rockiesx are easily guessed by password guessing programs.

 Password managers provide a secure program in which you can safely store all of your passwords.
 Read the OUCH!
 Newsletter to learn more about how password managers work and how to choose the one that's best for you.